GiorgioBaz/synkt/docs/API.md

 **Algorithm:**
 - Returns times when ≥50% of members are available
 - Sorted by number of available members (descending)
-- Checks 9am-6pm in 1-hour slots
+- Checks 24 hours for available slots

 ---